 7. Make Time for Masturbation

 Here comes the big elephant in the room, but it shouldn’t be!
 People of all genders and sexual orientations masturbate.
 Sexual exploration is a healthy part of being human, and an important part of cultivating self-love.
-There is no ideal recipe—you are perfect exactly how are, how you touch yourself and how often.
+There is no ideal recipe—you are perfect exactly how you are, how you touch yourself and how often.

 8. Self-Affirm to Take a Stand Against Shame